Satviky/Chromogram/README.md

 ![mySQL](https://img.shields.io/badge/MySQL-005C84?style=for-the-badge&logo=mysql&logoColor=white)

 ---

-## ⚠️ Important Notes
+## ⚠️ Beta Disclaimer

-* This is a **beta version** of Chromogram, provided exclusively for testing purposes.
-It is not intended for public release, resale, or reverse engineering.
+This app is a **beta release** provided for testing and feedback only.
+It's not ready for public distribution yet.
+By using this APK, you agree:

+- Not to modify, re-upload, or redistribute this app.
-* By downloading and installing this APK, you agree to use it solely for testing and providing feedback.
-Any other use, reproduction, or distribution is prohibited.
+- To use it only for testing and reporting bugs or feedback.
-* All rights regarding this application and its content are reserved by Shadowveil StudioZ.
-* Please understand that this beta app may contain bugs, incomplete features, and is subject to significant changes or removal at any time without notice.
-* Thank you for helping us make Chromogram awesome!
+- That bugs or incomplete features are expected and may be fixed or changed without warning.

+> 💬 Feedback makes this better!
+Report bugs via the [Issues tab](https://github.com/Satviky/Chromogram/issues) or [Email us](mailto:it10800222125@gmail.com).

+---
 [^1]: A cryptogram is a type of puzzle that consists of a short piece of encrypted text. [learn more](https://en.wikipedia.org/wiki/Cryptogram)